-This document represents the BMP Plan for DOE infrastructure, remediation, and deactivation contractor activities, including activities subcontracted by LATA Environmental Services of Kentucky, LLC (LATA Kentucky).
-The $DUF_6$ Conversion contractor [currently Babcock & Wilcox Conversion Services, LLC (BWCS)], which is a co-permittee on KPDES Permit KY0004049, has its own BMP, which addresses discharges from the $DUF_6$ Conversion facilities and associated cylinder storage yards discharges to Outfall 017.
+This document represents the BMP Plan for DOE's Infrastructure and Deactivation and Remediation (D&R) contractor's activities.
+The DUF6 Conversion contractor (currently Mid-America Conversion Services, which is a co-permittee on KPDES Permit KY0004049) has its own BMP, which addresses discharges from the DUF6 Conversion facilities and associated cylinder storage yards discharges to Outfall 017.